charlielobster/CUDA_NekRS/README.md

 These tools need to be configured for CUDA support and built from source

-Once inside Ubuntu, create a folder called repos and clone each tool in their respective folders
+Once inside Ubuntu, create a folder called repos, and clone each tool in their respective folders

       mkdir repos
       cd repos